Visas & Routes

 Prior visa refusal or immigration history

-A prior Schengen refusal, overstay, removal order, or unexplained immigration record should be reviewed before filing.
-A process coordinator can organize documents, but a lawyer should assess whether the old issue creates a legal risk and how it should be disclosed.
+A prior Schengen refusal, overstay, removal order or unexplained immigration record should be reviewed before filing.
+Movingto's Portuguese immigration lawyer assesses the legal risk and disclosure strategy, while the wider case team organizes the supporting documents and timeline.

 Dependents, custody, or family-document issues